About OU's Master of Science in Addiction Counseling

 Ottawa University’s online Master of Science in Addiction Counseling (MSAC) degree program prepares learners to pursue careers as addiction counseling professionals, treating individuals with substance abuse and dependency disorders.
 Graduates may work in a variety of settings, including private practice, substance abuse clinics, group practices, and hospital settings.

 Curriculum for the MSAC integrates evidence-based counseling theory, research, and practice and provides students with a foundation for doctoral studies and/or professional practice in addiction counseling.
-OU’s Addiction Counseling graduate program will also prepare students for future study and work in mental health counseling, clinical psychology, social work, counselor education, law enforcement, law and human services.
+OU’s online Addiction Counseling graduate program will also prepare students for future study and work in mental health counseling, clinical psychology, social work, counselor education, law enforcement, law and human services.

 As most states require that individuals seeking the highest level of licensing and/or certification have a master's degree, the MSAC puts you on track for career advancement in the field.
-This program meets the educational requirements, in most states, for licensure or certification.
+Our online program meets the educational requirements, in most states, for licensure or certification.
 It also meets the requirements for licensure in Arizona for the Licensed Associate Substance Abuse Counselor (LASAC).
 Licensure or certification requirements vary from state-to-state.
 Therefore, it is the responsibility of the student to contact their state licensure or certification authority to assure that the degree requirements meet their state’s requirements.

 Career Outlook for the MSAC

-The employment outlook for substance abuse/addiction counselors is on the rise, according to the U.S. Bureau of Labor and Statistics.
-The need for substance abuse/addiction counselors is expected to grow by 22% from through 2028, much faster than the average for all occupations.
+The employment outlook for substance abuse counselors is on the rise, according to the U.S. Bureau of Labor and Statistics.
+The need for substance addiction counselors is expected to grow by 22% from through 2028, much faster than the average for all occupations.
 The median annual wage for substance abuse, behavioral disorder, and mental health counselors was $46,240 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount, and half earned less.
 The lowest 10% earned less than $29,520, and the highest 10 percent earned more than $76,080.

 The MSAC in Perspective